Blog · Review Essay · Last reviewed June 25, 2026

 McLuhan's key move is to define media broadly.
 A medium is not just a newspaper, radio broadcast, or television program.
 It is an extension of the body, senses, nervous system, memory, mobility, social coordination, or power.
 Wheels extend feet.
 Clothing extends skin.
 Money extends exchange.
 Print extends speech and memory.
 Electric media extend the nervous system across distance.

-The site has many reviews about surveillance, platform power, classification, labor, automation, and belief formation.
-McLuhan supplies a common grammar for them: the device is also a training environment.
+The surrounding reviews about surveillance, platform power, classification, labor, automation, and belief formation all need that grammar: the device is also a training environment.
 It teaches what counts as presence, speed, evidence, intimacy, status, and control.
+The important question is not whether the tool is "good" or "bad" in the abstract, but which capacities it extends, who owns the extended capacity, and which dependencies become difficult to refuse.

 The Environment Behind the Content